SkeevingQuack/nwn2n/items/README.md

 Scrolls: Summon Lesser Demon, Summon Greater Demon

-Dragon bones, scales, heart (Jake also tracking)
+Dragon bones (less a femur), scales, heart (Jake also tracking)

+Super evil axe or something.
+It steals souls.

+Delvar's armor (also the rest of him)

+Staff of the Woodlands (ceremonial importance to Circle of Swords)

+A bunch of ironwood furniture and a door.

-## On Vess
+## On Vessa

 ### Expendables

 * 2d4+2 healing potion
-* 31,014gp
+* 40,014gp
 * (5) pouches of diamond dust worth 100gp
-* Rare oils and unguents worth 1000gp
+* (3) Rare oils and unguents worth 1000gp
 * Agate worth 1000gp
-* 2 Jewel bowls
+* 1 Jewel bowls
 * Jewel bowl (at Highcliffe (castle?))

 ### Combat gear